antomihe/LolaIndigo/README.md

-#  Lola Indigo - Unofficial Fan Website 💃🎤
+#  Lola Indigo - Website Concept 💃🎤

-A responsive, multi-language unofficial fan website concept for the artist Lola Indigo, built with HTML, CSS, and JavaScript.
-This project serves as a showcase of her work and provides information for fans.
+A responsive, multi-language website concept for the artist Lola Indigo, built with HTML, CSS, and JavaScript.
+This project showcases her career, music, videos, and public information in a modern and engaging format.

 ## ✨ Features